 Cases, where no party has any right, may be outside the contract boundary (see BC160 (a)).
 This is particularly the case if both parties have an unlimited cancellation right or no party has a renewal right.

 If the policyholder, cannot be forced to pay the premium, e.g., if the policyholder is not obliged to renew a contract with an agreed upon duration, there is no substantive right of the entity to premiums after the agreed duration.
+Insurance contract boundary

 A substantive obligation could be present in cases where the applicable terms and conditions can cause future cash flows, compared with alternative cash flows within the contract boundary or premium component, to be onerous without the insurer having the ability to avoid such losses due to the absence of any cancellation or premium or benefit adjustment right.
 In that case, the guidance of paragraph 34 is likely to require that the loss is anticipated.

 For example, in the case of a contractual clause that the funds of the contract might be used to purchase an annuity where the assumptions regarding longevity could be adjusted to represent the individual longevity risk, but not beyond that, the annuity is normally not within the contract boundary.
-If the terms and conditions determine a contractually fixed annuitisation rate, however, then the entity is likely to be subject to a substantive obligation and the loss-making annuitisation of the funds might be anticipated, considering the likelihood that the annuity will be elected.
+If the terms and conditions determine a contractually fixed annuitization rate, however, then the entity is likely to be subject to a substantive obligation and the loss-making annuitisation of the funds might be anticipated, considering the likelihood that the annuity will be elected.
 That might also apply in cases where a premium component, with a unilateral right of the policyholder to pay the premium in future, includes minimum financial guarantees that are in the money at the reporting date and the adjustment clauses would not allow the entity to avoid that loss if the policyholder decides to pay the premium.
+Insurance contract boundary

 Paragraphs 34 (a) and (b) describe two alternative cases of when a substantive obligation ends.
 Accordingly, to show that a future contractual cash flow is not a substantive obligation, it is necessary to demonstrate that it arises from (or after) a period for which one of the following cases apply: